-Flax or Fish Oils
+Flax or fish oils

 Both flax oil and fish oils are high in Omega 3 essential fatty acids, which are—you guessed it—essential for good reproductive health for both women and men.
 It is believed that Omega 3 fatty acids may help improve egg quality and lower inflammation throughout the body, both of which help promote conception and a healthy pregnancy.

-Vitex / Chasteberry Extract
+Vitex / Chasteberry extract

-Evening primrose oil (EPO) is a natural source of Omega 6 fatty acids, which means it may help improve fertility in many of the same ways that flax and fish oils do, including improving the quality and increasing the quantity of your cervical mucus.
-But because of EPO’s effects on the uterus, you must be careful to only take this supplement before ovulation, which you can easily target if you’re charting with a Fertility Awareness-Based Method.
+Evening primrose oil (EPO) is derived from the seeds of the beautiful flowering plant known as the “Evening Primrose.”
+EPO is a natural source of Omega 6 essential fatty acids, which means it may help naturally boost fertility by improving the quality and increasing the quantity of your cervical mucus.
+Omega 6 essential fatty acids may also promote proper hormone balance, which may in turn help with other reproductive issues like PMS.
+But because of EPO’s effects on the uterus, you must be careful to only take this supplement before ovulation, which you can easily target if you’re charting with a Fertility Awareness Method (FAM).
 Yet another reason to be in-tune with your cycle before trying to conceive!

-With the guidance of a doctor trained in Fertility Awareness-Based Methods for achieving pregnancy, such as NaProTechnology or FEMM, you will be in the best position possible for navigating the nutritional, emotional, and physiological aspects necessary for healthy fertility.
+With the guidance of a doctor trained in Fertility Awareness Methods for achieving pregnancy, such as NaProTechnology or FEMM, you will be in the best position possible for navigating the nutritional, emotional, and physiological aspects necessary for healthy fertility.